kmorris72/detecting_shimon/README.md

     make
     ```

-5. Here is an image showing the exact command I ran and output:
+5. Here is an image showing the exact command I ran to attempt to train and the resulting output: